-The Graduate Counseling program, launched in 1981, is committed to providing quality professional training of mental health counselors, marriage and family therapists, and human service providers from a faith-based perspective.
+The Department of Counselor Education and Family Studies, launched in 1981, is committed to providing quality professional training of mental health counselors, marriage and family therapists, and human service providers from a faith-based perspective.
 Our training in theory and practice of counseling is designed for those seeking career opportunities in mental health agencies, hospital programs, private practices, church-related or faith-based counseling centers, and other public and private facilities.
 The department's mission and purpose is extended to students who are not able to attend a more traditional residential program through technologies appropriate to distance learning.

 Clinical Mental Health Counseling (M.A.) -